 The Authenticator and Supplicant shall check the Key Ack and Request bits in EAPOL-Key PDUs to stop reflection attacks.

 The Supplicant shall not use message 1 contents to update state, in particular the keys in use, until validated with message 3.

+If the Supplicant indicated support for SSID protection in its RSNXE and the Authenticator indicated support for SSID protection in its RSNXE, the Supplicant shall verify that the Key Data field in message 3 contains the SSID element and that the SSID indicated in that element bitwise matches the SSID indicated in the SSID element it used in the (Re)Association Request frame.
+If this verification fails, the Supplicant shall abondon the 4-way handshake and deauthenticate the peer.